Access to supercomputers

 We are here to facilitate your orientation and access to the world of supercomputers.

-There are currently five open calls:
+There are currently six open calls:

-1. REGULAR ACCESS MODE
+1. BENCHMARK ACCESS MODE

 The possibility of using the European supercomputing network is regularly opened to (industrial) enterprises, the public sector, and research institutions for innovation projects across domains.
 It allocates resources of petascale or pre-exascale supercomputing systems.